DoDoENT/neovim-additional-tasks/README.md

 }
 ```

-This allows for custom cmake user arguments for each build type that will always be applied, regardless of currently selected CMake kit.
+This allows for custom cmake user arguments for each build type that will always be applied, regardless of selected CMake kit.

 ### Cmake build kits